GDRichard/home-appliance-controller/README.md

 # Home Appliance Controller

 Basic Spring Boot application that uses a REST API to interact with a home appliance controller.
 Controls a light, fan, and air conditioner.
-Each appliance has the field `power` that represents whether the appliance is powered ON or OFF.
+Each appliance has a `power` field that represents whether the appliance is powered ON or OFF.

 ## Light